 - Add design and development transfer and design and development file as two new sub-clauses;

-- Planning and documenting corrective action and preventive action, and implementing corrective action without undue delay and also considering adverse effect;
+- Planning and documenting corrective action and preventive action, and implementing corrective action without undue delay and also considering adverse effects;

 - Added requirements for sterile barrier systems